HumanOsv/Kick-Fukui/README.md

   •	Lammps (https://lammps.sandia.gov/download.html#ubuntu) (Optional)

-  NOTE: mpiexec for Lammps (https://www.mpich.org/static/docs/v3.1/www1/mpiexec.html)

 **2. Installing Perl environment.**

 Once the programs for  both energy calculations and geometry optimizations are working correctly, the Perl environment needs to be installed as well.
 Perl is a highly capable, feature-rich programming language that runs on many platforms from portable to mainframes.
 It can be installed from:
 - https://www.perl.org/get.html

-There are some additional libraries and softwares that must also be installed to allow SnippetKick to work:
+There are some additional libraries and softwares that must also be installed to allow Kick-Fukui to work:

 -Install CPAN modules (http://www.cpan.org/modules/INSTALL.html or https://egoleo.wordpress.com/2008/05/19/how-to-install-perl-modules-through-cpan-on-ubuntu-hardy-server/)